learn-video/rtmp-live/README.md

 The Edge server serves as the intermediary between the end-users and the video content they wish to watch.
 When you access a video on the platform, your media player interacts with the Edge server, which efficiently delivers the video content to your device.
 This playable URL comes through an HTTP API and it is out of the scope of this educational project.

+Our Edge component here is responsible for retrieving from an HTTP API which Origin server the content will come from, and stick to it through the playback.